kebag-logics/pipewire/src/modules/module-avb/doc/INSTALL.md

 delay_mechanism         P2P
 ```

-It is recommended to set **priority1** to match the intended priority of the system to ensure the timing aligns closely with the system clock.
-Otherwise, a mismatch may cause errors when running the `ptp_start.sh` script later.vnc
+It is recommended to set **priority1** to be lower so the Linux Machine system
+clock is closer to the the PTP clock of your Network Interface.
+Otherwise, a mismatch may cause errors when running the `ptp_start.sh` script
+later.

 ## Install Pipewire